gfscott/eleventy-plugin-embed-everything/.changeset/three-jars-think.md

 ---
 "eleventy-plugin-youtube-embed": patch
+"eleventy-plugin-embed-everything": patch
 ---

-Code refactor, with no change to public APIs
+[YouTube] Code refactor, with no change to public APIs